 Sprinkle the polymeric sand over the top of the patio pavers, alternating by sweeping the sand across the pavers.
 Keep adding sand and sweeping until the gaps between the pavers are filled.

 Before adding water, it is critical that you remove all polymeric sand from the top of the pavers.
 If not, the sand will bond to the paver faces, marring them.
 Running a leaf blower is the best way to blow off sand without removing sand from the gaps.

 Set your spray nozzle on a light mist and spray your patio paver.
 Do not drench it with too much water; otherwise, you run the risk of dislodging sand from the gaps.

-Wait about 24 hours for the patio pavers to fully set.
+Wait about 24 hours for the patio pavers to be fully set.
 Cut away the overlapping landscape fabric with the utility knife.